 So we need to be wary of fructose sugar – or at least the manufactured kind that is used in processed food and ready meals.

 Fructose occurs naturally in small quantities in many fruits, but it is also routinely added in large amounts to many processed foodstuffs by the food industry.

 Even foods that are not specifically sweet like tomato sauce and some bread and shop-bought salad dressings may contain fructose sugar, and it is this hidden level of fructose which provides the most risk, as most consumers are not aware it is there.

 The conclusion from all of this, as always, is to try to limit your consumption of processed foods and focus on foods that come to you in the state they were harvested, not the ones with added sugar that have come from a factory.

 Eating fresh fruit in moderation has many benefits which outweigh the risks posed by the fructose, but be wary of fruit-flavoured products and other sweet treats.

-If you feel you are addicted to sugar and sweet things and they are causing you to binge unnecessarily, then you may wish to try one of our habit breaker downloads.
+If you feel you are addicted to sugar and sweet things and they are causing you to binge unnecessarily, then you may wish to try my Slimpod programme FREE for 10 days.

-They interrupt unhelpful patterns of behaviour and help you ignore the sweet stuff!
+It interrupts unhelpful patterns of behaviour and helps you ignore the sweet stuff!

 Judging by the results of this latest research work into sugar, this can only be good for all of us.